Skip over main navigation

 Are you a young person?

-As a young person under the Children and Families Act 2014, you have more say about your education and your parents get less say.
-However, your parents or other family members can continue to support you in making decisions, or act on your behalf if you want them to.
+As a young person under the Children and Families Act 2014, you have more say about your education and your parents get less say but your parents or other family members can still help you in any way you want or need them to.
+This could be help in making decisions or speaking with the local authority (LA) or other people.

 You can also get support from your local Information, Advice and Support Service.